gillian-florence/mkdocs-material-project/docs/admin-guide/wat-config-setup-service-resource.md

 3. Select an existing **Service Territory** or click to create a new one.
 4. Set the **Territory Type**, enter an **Address**, and click **Save**.

-The dispatcher is now a member of the selected Service Territory and will receive alerts from technicians assigned to the same territory.
+The dispatcher is now a member of the selected Service Territory and will receive alerts from technicians assigned to the same Service Territory.